gquintanaorti/kernel_regression_of_3d_shapes/README.md

 with R code:

 * `mdl_load_all_modules.R` :
-  It removes all the code and reloads all the modules.
+  It removes all the code and
+  then reloads all the modules containing R source code.

 * `mdl_read_dataset.R` :
   It reads the two files described above and load the data into a new dataset